M.Ed. in Professional Studies in Arts in Education

 The M.Ed. in Professional Studies degree does not lead to teaching licensure and is designed for teachers that already hold a teaching license.
 If you wish to earn your teaching license, please apply to our M.Ed. and Initial Teaching License program.

-With guidance from faculty advisers, students complete at least 30 semester credits of work in three areas: a core academic program in education, courses specific to the area of art education, and elective courses.
+With guidance from faculty advisors, students complete at least 30 semester credits of work in three areas: a core academic program in education, courses specific to the area of art education, and elective courses.
 Requirements also include a school-based project examining a problem, issue, or topic identified by the student.

 To see detailed course information visit the M.Ed.
 Professional Studies page in the graduate catalog and scroll down under the Arts in Education sub-plan.

 Core Coursework (10 credits):

 - Contemporary approaches to curriculum: Instruction and assessment